DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 <a id="xsd-definition"></a>
 ## XSD Definition

-This XSD definition is for the proposed extension `dkhm:authIdExDate`, which is used to enrich the response to the `info domain` request.
+This XSD definition is for the proposed extension `dkhm:authInfoExDate`, which is used to enrich the response to the `info domain` request.

 ```xsd
   <!-- custom: authInfo expiration date -->